-Performing respiratory exercises in the preoperative period leads to a reduction in respiratory complications in the postoperative period.
-Incentive spirometry and training of the respiratory muscles are the most studied techniques.
-Incentive spirometry in abdominal surgery, although it seems to have a positive impact on lung function and diaphragm excursion during the immediate postoperative period, has not shown benefit in the prevention of postoperative complications.
-Selective training of the inspiratory muscles has been shown to reduce the risk of postoperative pulmonary complications and hospital stay.
-Pre-surgery educational sessions and training courses given by a physiotherapist, aimed at instructing the patient in the performance of respiratory physiotherapy techniques and in making them aware of the importance of their link with the postoperative period, have been shown to impact post-operative morbidity in abdominal surgery with a decrease of post-operative pulmonary complications.
+Performing respiratory exercises in the preoperative period leads to a reduction in respiratory complications in the postoperative period.1 Incentive spirometry and training of the respiratory muscles are the most studied techniques.
+Incentive spirometry in abdominal surgery, although it seems to have a positive impact on lung function and diaphragm excursion during the immediate postoperative period, has not shown any benefits in the prevention of postoperative complications.2 Selective training of the inspiratory muscles has been shown to reduce the risk of postoperative pulmonary complications and hospital stay.^{3,4} Pre-surgery educational sessions and training courses given by a physiotherapist, aimed at instructing the patient in the performance of respiratory physiotherapy techniques and in making them aware of the importance of their link with the postoperative period, have been shown to impact postoperative morbidity in abdominal surgery, with a decrease of post-operative pulmonary complications5.
+It is necessary to combine physiotherapy with other interventions such as exercise and health education as well as habit modification.
+Interventions must be individualised